 Sweeney's Men sang Reynard the Fox in 1968 on their eponymous Transatlantic album Sweeney's Men.

 Nic Jones sang Reynard the Fox in 1970 on his first solo album on the Trailer label, Ballads and Songs.
 This track was also included in the same year on the Trailer anthology The Folk Trailer.
-Nic Jones commented in his album sleeve notes:
+Nic Jones noted:

 One interesting factor which has contributed to the development of folksongs throughout the years has been the desire of singers to localise their songs.
 Where a town is mentioned, or a person, a public house or even a regiment, local names will be used.
 Witness The White Cockade, Dido Bendigo, Uncle Tom Cobleigh, and The Rambling Soldier.
 It seems highly probable that this has occurred in the case of Bold Reynard the Fox where Jerry Balsam, farmer (Simon) Stewart and the Dolphin are names used to fit the song to a particular area.
 The tune used in this song is not the one usually given with the words.
 It is a dance tune called May Day Morning, sung by a blind man on the Isle of Man named Tom Kermode.

 Frank Beaumont sang Some Gentlemen Take Great Delight at the Village Hall of Upperthong, Yorkshire, on 24 March 1973.
 This recording was included in 1975 on the Leader album of songs of the Holme Valley Beagles, A Fine Hunting Day.

 Joe Jones of St Mary Cray, Kent, sang The Bold Reynolds in a recording made by Mike Yates in 1975 that was included in 2003 on the Musical Traditions anthology of Gypsy songs and music from South-East England, Here's Luck to a Man.